Your marriage has become sexless, and it is killing you, driving you crazy.

 To nurture a sense of belonging in your relationship and get to know your partner’s way of fighting and respond in a way that brings resolution (not drama).

-If you’re having issues along these lines or a combination of anything listed so far, therapy may be a good option to bridge the gap that these problems have created.
+If you’re having issues along these lines or a combination of anything listed so far, relationship coaching may be a good option to bridge the gap that these problems have created.

-Here’s an article discussing how therapy can possibly save your relationship.
+Here’s an article discussing how relationship coaching can possibly save your relationship.

 3. Intimacy is a prerequisite for sex.